-Enjoy a nostalgic walk on parts of the original foot trail, The Old Natchez Trace.
+Enjoy a nostalgic walk along parts of the original foot trail, The Old Natchez Trace.
 Drive the Natchez Trace Parkway and pull off the wayside exhibits to see the interesting spots and interpretive exhibits.
 The preserved sites are a fascinating way to step back in time and experience the rich cultural heritage here.

 - Plenty of Attractions

 Following Reason #1, the Parkway attractions offer plenty to do for visitors of all ages.
-You can find unique sites to pull off, park, and enjoy the sights in the area — from historic landmarks, to creek side rest areas, to breathtaking overlooks and picnic spots, you’re sure to find new places to learn and explore.
+You can find unique sites to pull off, park, and enjoy the sights in the area — from historic landmarks to creek side rest areas, to breathtaking overlooks and picnic spots, you’re sure to find new places to learn and explore.